Resonant Spectrum Analysis of the Conductance of Open Quantum System and Three Types of Fano Parameter: Quantum interference effect of discrete eigenstates

-Then in Subsec.~D of the present section, we consider a case where the two semi-infinite leads are attached to different sites $d_1$ and $d_2$ of a triangle (\textit{i.e.}\ $N=3$).
-In this particular case, we set $t_1=t_2=t/2$ and thereby have six discrete eigenvalues; if we set $t_1=t_2=t$, two eigenvalues would tend to infinity as we describe in Appendix~\ref{app:inf}.
-We finally consider the effect of changing $t_\alpha$ in Subsec.~E. Throughout the present section, we computed the conductance using the Fisher-Lee relation~(\ref{eq:conductance}) and obtained all discrete eigenvalues solving Eq.~(\ref{eqB171}).
+We consider in \S~\ref{subsec:two-contacts} a case where the two semi-infinite leads are attached to different sites $d_1$ and $d_2$ of a triangle (\textit{i.e.}\ $N=3$).
+In this particular case, we set $t_1=t_2=t/2$ and thereby have six discrete eigenvalues; if we set $t_1=t_2=t$, two eigenvalues would tend to infinity as we describe in Appendix\ref{app:inf}.
+We then apply an external magnetic field in \S~\ref{sec:mag} to the system in \S~\ref{subsec:two-contacts}.
+This causes an Aharonov-Bohm phase in the triangle of the dot.
+We will then find that the Fano parameter becomes complex under a magnetic field.